 The best marketing taps into people’s emotions; your tagline is no different.Ask yourself and your team: What do you want people to feel when they think of your business?
 It could be a simple emotion, like happiness or pride.
 But it can also be something more complex, such as “refreshed”, “confident”, or even “hungry.”

 Take that list of benefits, and focus on what truly makes you different from the competition.
 Don’t simply list out what makes you better, but think different.
 AVIS is a great example with its “We Work Harder” tagline.
 That tagline came as a result of recognizing that they were not the biggest in the business.
 Instead, they leaned into what could be seen as a weakness by highlighting what being second means for the customer.

 Once you have your benefits listed out and a clear idea of which of those benefits makes your business different, start assembling phrases.
 Avoid being clever, and instead focus on efficiently communicating your value proposition.
 A tagline should be short, direct, powerful and easy to remember.

 By now, you should have a comprehensive list of phrases that could be potential taglines.
 Approach this list from a fresh perspective and start testing them out.
 Can you use them in a variety of ways?
 How do they sound after the name of your business?
 Do they need to be explained?
 Edit the options you have and continue cutting them down until you have two or three great candidates.

-Ultimately, your goal is to develop a tagline that answers this question for your customer: why should I care about you?
+Ultimately, your goal is to develop a specific tagline that answers why should I care?
+It should be focused and common enough for people in real-world scenarios to think about and automatically tie back to you.
 If you follow these steps and intentionally put time and effort toward creating your tagline, it can be a transformative foundation for your brand, expanding into every part of your business.

-If you’re struggling to get started, it’s okay.
-I’d love to help you throughout the process.
-Remember, I’ve been there, too.
+If you’re struggling to get started, it’s okay. we’d love to help you throughout the writing process.